searcas/Fraples7/README.md

 # Fraples7
  Is primarily an early-stage interactive application and rendering engine for Windows.
 Currently not much is implemented.
 # Getting Started
-Visual Studio 2017 or 2019 is recommended, Fraples7 is officially untested on other development environments whilst we focus on a Windows build.
+Visual Studio 2017 or 2019 is recommended, Fraples7 is officially untested on other development environments whilst focus is on a Windows build.

 You can clone the repository to a local destination using git: